 The size of the air compressor depends on a number of factors:

-A. Pressure requirements of the plasma cutter
+A. Pressure requirements of the best plasma cutter

 It would be a waste of time to choose an air compressor that is too small as it would take too long to build the required pressure.
 On the other hand, resources would be wasted if it is too big.
 The right compressor should offer sufficient airflow, which is calibrated in CFM (cubic feet per minute).
 The CFM output is supposed to exceed the requirements of plasma cutting operation should be lower than the optimal CFM output.
 For instance, 0.5” wrench needs an air flow of 5CFM at ninety pounds psi in which case the CFM output must be higher than this to ensure efficiency of the device.
 Greater volumes and higher air pressures need more electrical accessories, high horsepower, and bigger plasma cutting systems.